Computation of Kontsevich Weights of Connection and Curvature Graphs for Symplectic Poisson Structures: Computation of Kontsevich Weights

 Plugging those results into (\ref{Kontsevich weight whole expression 1}) we finally get for all $n\geq 0$

 The Kontsevich weights of the first few graphs are given in Table \ref{table: Kontsevich weights 1} below.

-As a sanity check we have the following: For $n=0$ the graph $\Gamma_0$ is just a wheel with two vertices (see Figure \ref{fig:Kontsevich weight 2}(a)) and its weight is zero according to Lemma 7.3 of \cite{K}.
-For $n=1$ the graph $\Gamma_1$ is just a wheel with two spokes pointing outward (see Figure \ref{fig:Kontsevich weight 2}(b)) and its weight is $\frac{1}{24}$ according to Proposition 1.1 of \cite{VanBergh2009}.
+As a sanity check we have the following: For $n=0$ the graph $\Gamma_0$ is just a wheel with two vertices (see Figure \ref{fig:Kontsevich weight 2}(a)) and its weight is zero according to \cite[Lemma 7.3]{K}.
+For $n=1$ the graph $\Gamma_1$ is just a wheel with two spokes pointing outward (see Figure \ref{fig:Kontsevich weight 2}(b)) and its weight is $\frac{1}{24}$ according to \cite[Proposition 1.1]{VanBergh2009}.
 So at least for $n=0,1$ our formula (\ref{Kontsevich weight whole expression 2}) for the Kontsevich weights $w_{\Gamma_n}$ produces the correct values.